sanrajagopal/DSC232RGroupProject/README.md

 #### Model Creation

-The first model we chose was a random forest model.
-Due to the necessity for the random forest model to ingest numerical data only a number of columns had to be editted or removed.
+The first model we chose was a random forest model ([Pyspark Random Forest Documentation](https://spark.apache.org/docs/3.1.3/api/python/reference/api/pyspark.ml.classification.RandomForestClassifier.html)).
+Due to the Pyspark random forest model's inability to ingest anything but numerical data, a number of columns had to be editted or removed.
 We set up a vector assembler that took in the features that were specified from the final processed dataset.
-Then the data was split up to train/validation/test with a 0.6/0.2/0.2 split.
-Using our training and validation data, we performed a grid search on the hyperparameters max depth and num trees.
+Then the data was split up into train/validation/test with a 0.6/0.2/0.2 split.
+Using our training and validation data, we performed a grid search on the hyperparameters maxDepth and numTrees.
 This code was then re-adapted to form the code for the fitting graph.
-Using max depth as our basis for the fitting graph, we then checked the fit of our model (see Results Section - Figure 6).
+Using maxDepth as our basis for the fitting graph, we then checked the fit of our model (see Results Section - Figure 6).

 Here is a compressed version of the code used to transform the data for random forest.
 ```python